Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 That would be interesting.

-Oh, we've got a fourth podcaster just entered the room.
+Oh, we've got a fourth podcast that's just ended the room.

 Goose.